modoboa/modoboa/doc/upgrade.rst

 - Remove ``autoreply`` service definition from postfix`s :file:`master.cf` file if you were using it

+- Make sure :file:`/etc/uwsgi/sites-enabled/<modoboa_conf_file>` contains `max-requests=5000` and that `process` is superior or equal to 4.
+Don't forget to restart uwsgi service after the configuration change.

 - Then proceed with regular upgrade instructions

 Version 2.3.3